Hablamos Español Insurance Companies We Work With

 What drives trucking insurance cost?

 Mainly authority status, operating radius, cargo and commodity, number of units, driver records and MVRs, and your safety and loss history.
-New authority costs the most.
+New authority typically costs the most because there is no record to price against yet.

 Why is new authority insurance so expensive?

-Because there is no safety or loss history yet.
-Building a clean record over the first couple of years is the biggest lever on future cost.
+Generally because there is no safety or loss history yet for an underwriter to evaluate.
+Building a clean record over the first couple of years tends to be the biggest lever on future cost.

 Can I lower my trucking premium?

-Over time, through clean driver records, a strong safety profile, accurate radius and commodity, realistic limits, and shopping the market.
-We focus on those.
+Often over time, through clean driver records, a strong safety profile, an accurate radius and commodity, realistic limits, and shopping the market.
+Those are the levers we focus on rather than chasing a single low number.

 RS